guettli/future-focused-communication/README.md

 * That is not correct.
 * Don't make it too complicated.
 * I don't want it to be like that.
+* That is confusing because .... (following a long explanation why this is confusing.
+And of course no proposal for how to improve it gets done).

 Or pseudo wise quotes like: